bahrus/carbon-copy/README.md

 ### Bind to the properties

-c-c (or carbon-copy) supports binding to the UI using Github's [Template-Parts library](https://github.com/github/template-parts/).
+c-c (or carbon-copy) supports binding to the UI using an [extension](https://www.npmjs.com/package/templ-arts) of Github's [Template-Parts library](https://github.com/github/template-parts/).

 Example: